Home/Energy and Power/Oil and Gas/France LNG bunkering Market

 • Shell plc

 TotalEnergies integrates LNG supply with bunkering operations across French ports.
 Demand is increasing for reliable LNG delivery supporting large container vessels.
 Infrastructure concentration limits expansion beyond major hubs.
+The company is actively expanding its footprint through joint ventures and newbuild charters to secure a dominant 30% share of the French SAF and LNG bunkering market.
 The company is investing in bunker vessels and terminal integration to enhance supply capability.
 It maintains leadership through integrated LNG operations.

 CMA CGM Group